PureStorage-OpenConnect/OracleAutomation/Example_01/README.txt

   end_backup.sql   - This script is called by backup.sh to take the database out of Hot Backup mode after taking database volume snapshots.

-restore.sh

-restore_latest_PG_snapshot.sh

-Other utility scripts

-kill_db.sh - Shutdown the database and delete database files to simulate a disaster event
+restore.sh - Execute this script to restore the snapshot backup of the database and perform the required steps to recover the database.

+             Usage: restore.sh <Suffix of Protection Group snapshot that needs to be restored.>

+recover_db.sql - This SQL script is called by RMAN in restore.sh to startup mount the database, perform recovery and open the database.